iotJumpway/Intel-Examples/Intel-Arduino-101/3RD-PARTY-DFRobot/LCD-Intruder-System/README.md

 ## Autonomous Communication With Second Device

-COMING SOON
+When movement is detected, the device will send sensor data and warning data to the  [TechBubble IoT JumpWay](https://iot.techbubbletechnologies.com/ "TechBubble IoT JumpWay").
+You can use warning messages to trigger autonomous communication with other devices you have connected to the IoT JumpWay.
+In this example we will use

 ## Viewing Your Data

-Each time you press a button, it will send data to the [TechBubble IoT JumpWay](https://iot.techbubbletechnologies.com/ "TechBubble IoT JumpWay").
  You will be able to access the data in the [TechBubble IoT JumpWay Developers Area](https://iot.techbubbletechnologies.com/developers/dashboard/ "TechBubble IoT JumpWay Developers Area").
 Once you have logged into the Developers Area, visit the [TechBubble IoT JumpWay Location Devices Page](https://iot.techbubbletechnologies.com/developers/location-devices "Location Devices page"), find your device and then visit the Sensor/Actuator page and the Warnings page to view the data sent from your device.

 ![IoT JumpWay  IoT JumpWay Intel® Arduino/Genuino 101 DFRobot LCD Intruder System Example Docs](../../../images/Basic-LED/SensorData.png)